If you are fed up with your dog ignoring you, then you are not alone.

 Getting a lively dog to pay attention to his owner can seem like an impossible task.

-The self-centred dog barges through when you open a door for him, gobbles up his dinner as soon as his plate hits the floor, hurls himself at the front door when you pick up his lead, and so on.
+The self-centred dog pushes his weight around, barges through when you open a door for him, gobbles up his dinner as soon as his plate hits the floor, hurls himself at the front door when you pick up his lead, and so on.

-The self-centred dog’s world revolves around him, not you, and he very rarely focuses his attention firmly and calmly on you, long enough for you to communicate with him.
-A little of his attention would make all the difference, and here is how you can get it.
+This Labrador’s world revolves around him, not you, and he very rarely focuses his attention firmly and calmly on you, long enough for you to communicate with him.

 Its the little things that count